Cloud Computing

 Private cloud

-• Customisation: Organisations have greater control over their environment, allowing for tailored solutions and configurations to meet specific needs.
+• Customisation: Organisations have greater control over their environment, allowing tailored solutions and configurations to meet specific needs.

 • Compliance: Private clouds are ideal for organisations with strict regulatory requirements or sensitive data.